WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 A role can inherit abilities shared by several roles through an ability set.

-To inherit all abilities from an ability set use the trigger type `Inherits: <AbilitySetName>`
+To inherit all abilities from an ability set use the trigger type `Inherits: '<AbilitySetName>'`

 An ability set has the same format as a role, except for the first line which is `**<AbilitySetName>** | Ability Set`